 Preheat the oven to 400 F.

 Lightly butter a 12 cup muffing tin and line with paper liners.

 In a large bowl, sift together the flour, baking powder, baking soda and the salt.
 Set aside.

 In a small bowl, stir together the espresso powder and the hot water.
+Stir into the mashed bananas.
 Set aside.